The fence painted with brightly colored flowers in the middle of the 500 block of West Water Street aptly reflects the lot’s colorful history.

 Princeton Times-Republic, Aug.
 1, 1968 – “We wish to thank our friends and customers for the pleasure we had in serving you.
 In appreciation we will have a farewell party on August 3 from 8:00 until 12:00 p.m.
 The new proprietors, Mr. and Mrs. Jerome Henkel, of Fond du Lac will be privileged to continue to serve you in the same friendly atmosphere when they begin operation next Wednesday, Aug.
 7. … Lee’s Pub”

-Marilyn and Jerome Henkel opened Fuzzy’s Bar at 532 West Water Street.
+Marilyn and Jerome Henkel opened Fuzzy’s Bar at 532 West Water Street, but illness forced the couple to seek new owners in December 1969.

 The Princeton quasquicentennial booklet reported that Wilsey’s Furniture (536) and Mary’s Center City Tap (532), aka Center City Bar, Mary Jane Dabb, proprietor, occupied the former Commercial Hotel building in 1973.